 This SOP describes how documents and records are handled.
 The goal is to understand how documents are typically structured and in what states they can be as they move from draft to release.
 It’s similarly important to always have the most recent document available at the specified location while ensuring that changes to documents can be traced.

 This whole template assumes that you’re using Google Drive and Google Docs for your QMS.
 If you’re using something else, then.. good luck.
 Just kidding.
 You need to customize it, of course.
 There’s specialized QMS software out there which makes some of these tasks easier and lots of other tasks harder :)

 Documents are expected to change over time, whereas records are created once and not altered significantly afterwards.

 Documents are named according to this schema:

-Where “type” refers to an abbreviation of the document type (see below) and “name” refers to the actual document name.
+Where “associated process” can be abbreviated in capital letters and “type” refers to an abbreviation of the document type (see below).
+“Name” refers to the actual file name.
 An example would be:

 Document Type Abbreviations

 There probably will be more types in the future when I add more templates.
 For now, this covers all types of the templates on openregulatory.com.

 |SOP||Standard Operating Procedure (Process Description)|